Alice Adams (writer)

-Alice Adams (August 14, 1926 – May 27, 1999) was an American short story writer and novelist.
+Alice Boyd Adams (August 14, 1926 – May 27, 1999) was an American short story writer and novelist.
 In 1982 she became the third author of only four to receive the O. Henry Special Award for Continuing Achievement for her short stories (others having gone to John Updike, Joyce Carol Oates, and Alice Munro).

 Early life

 Alice Boyd Adams was born in Fredericksburg, Virginia, the only child of Agatha Erskine Boyd Adams and Nicholson Barney Adams.
 Her father was a Spanish professor at the University of North Carolina and her mother an aspiring, but unfulfilled writer and university librarian.
 Adams described her family as "three difficult, isolated people."
 She grew up in Chapel Hill, North Carolina.
 She attended public schools in Chapel Hill and Wisconsin before graduating from St. Catherine's School in Richmond, Virginia at age 16.
 From there she went directly to Radcliffe College, where she took a short-story writing course at Harvard before she graduated in 1946 at the age of 19.
 After working in publishing in New York, she married Mark Linenthal Junior, a Harvard student who had been a prisoner-of-war in Germany.
 They lived in Paris in 1947-1948 where they became friends with Norman Mailer and his first wife, Beatrice Silverman Mailer, and then moved to Palo Alto where Mark attended graduate school in English literature at Stanford University and Alice did clerical jobs.
 They became friends with writer and later editor William S. Abrahams.
 Their only child, artist Peter Linenthal, was born in 1951.
 They moved to San Francisco in 1955, when Mark began teaching at San Francisco State University (then College).
 Throughout her marriage Alice continued to write fiction but had little luck getting published.
 Linenthal and Adams divorced in 1958.